-Read Unnatural History for… a new gripping crime thriller for 2023 from Jonathan Kellerman, bestselling master of suspense.
-This is (impressively) Book 38 in the Alex Delaware series, but it can easily be read as a standalone.
+Read Unnatural History for… a gripping crime thriller for 2023 from Jonathan Kellerman, bestselling master of suspense.
+This is (impressively) Book 38 in the Alex Delaware series, but can easily be read as a standalone.

 The victim had just received rave media attention for his latest project showcasing homeless people living out their ‘dreams’, but others saw the work as crass exploitation.
 Did this have something to do with it?
 Or was the threat in the victim’s own family?

 Read Holly for… the gripping latest installment of the storytelling master’s Holly Gibney series for 2023.

 Holly Gibney is one of Stephen King’s most intelligent, compelling, and tough characters.
 Over the course of the series so far, we’ve witnessed her transition from a shy recluse to a feisty private detective.